bboc/todoist-converter/README.md

 Converter for Todoist CSV templates and projects to Markdown, TaskPaper and OPML, and back from OPML to Todoist CSV.

-Attachments are referenced via URL in Markdown and OPML files, and downloaded to an attachment folder for TaskPaper.
+Todoist note attachments are referenced either referenced via URL, or optionally downloaded for Markdown or TaskPaper files.

 ## Setup

-Clone the repository and set it up via
+Download the source code or clone the repository, then set it up via

 `python setup.py`